Purpose and History

 How to Request a SNAP escort

 There are two ways to request a SNAP escort.
 The preferred method is by downloading the TapRide SNAP app, which is free and available to download from either the Google Play Store or on iTunes App Store by searching for “TapRide”.
 Once you download the app, please choose the “University of Florida SNAP” location and log in with your Gatorlink account.

-You can also request a SNAP escort by calling 352-392-SNAP (7627) and discuss your request with a SANP Dispatcher.
+You can also request a SNAP escort by calling 352-392-SNAP (7627) and discuss your request with a SNAP dispatcher.
 When you reach the dispatcher, provide your first name, location of pick-up, and destination.
 The SNAP dispatcher will then enter your request into the TapRide app and coordinate a SNAP van to arrive at your location.

-We also ask that you use the campus map on-line at: http://campusmap.ufl.edu/ to find the designated pick-up locations for the SNAP vehicle escorts.
-Once you click on the web site, please check the “Campus Safety” link located within the “Map Features” section of the map and all the SNAP pick-up locations will be indicated with the SNAP App “S” logo.
+We also ask that you use the UF campus map on-line at: http://campusmap.ufl.edu/ to find the designated pick-up locations for the SNAP vehicle escorts.
+Once you click on the web site, please check the “Campus Safety” link located within the “Map Features” section of the map and all the SNAP pick-up locations will be indicated with the SNAP “S” logo.

 Hours Of Operation